fstarred/arcade-hacks/ffight/README.md

 ## Bosses data

-Unlike ordinary enemies, boss position is not stored in any map; instead, when loading last stage's area, initial boss data is stored on memory from address 0xFF9A68.
+Unlike ordinary enemies, boss position is not stored in any map data; instead, when loading last stage's area, preliminary boss data is stored on memory starting at address 0xFF9A68.

 Boss won't be activated until meeting certain conditions, such as reaching a specific screen horizontal position (0xFF8412), vertical position (0xFF845C) - that's the case of Rolento - or other cases that we'll see later.